meshcloud/meshcloud-docs/docs/meshstack.user-group-provisioning.md

 meshStack, deletion is supported.
 If you have previously disabled user deletion and now want to enable it, please proceed as follows:

 In the Azure portal, visit the service "Azure Active Directory" and the section "Enterprise Application".
-Then, go to "Provisioning" → "Edit attribute mappings" to see the user mapping.
+Then, navigate to "Provisioning" → "Edit attribute mappings" to see the user mapping.
 Below "Target Object Actions", three checkboxes are
 displayed: "Create", "Update" and "Delete".
 Ensure that all three checkboxes are checked.